 Wing length 5 - 7mm.
 This is a very difficult genus to separate into species.
 The male of S. scripta is about the only one that can be confidently identified in the field because its abdomen extends well beyond the wingtips.
-The females are all very similar to each other, as are all of the other males.
+The females are all very similar to each other, as are most of the other males.
 These are small, slim hoverflies with a brown thorax, bright yellow scutellum and black abdomen marked with yellow.
 The patterns on the abdomen can vary even within a species.

 Open grasslands and hedgerows.
 The larvae feed on ground layer aphids.